Learning to Repair Lean Proofs from Compiler Feedback: Related Work

 \section{Related Work}

 \paragraph{Neural Theorem Proving in Lean.} Recent learning-based systems for Lean primarily target end-to-end proof generation, combining large language models with search, reinforcement learning, and synthetic data pipelines \cite{xin2024deepseekprover,ren2025deepseek,lin2025goedel,wang2025kimina}.
-Representative approaches include whole-proof generation with expert iteration, where models generate complete proofs from statements and only Lean-verified successes are retained for retraining \cite{lin2025goedel,xin2024deepseekprover}; reinforcement learning with binary verifier rewards that optimize tactic selection and subgoal decomposition strategies \cite{ren2025deepseek,xin2024deepseekproverv15}; and search-based methods such as Monte Carlo tree search over Lean proof states, guided by learned policy and value models conditioned on proof history and informal reasoning traces \cite{harmonic2025aristotle,lample2022hypertree}.
-Infrastructure such as LeanDojo has enabled systematic benchmarking and retrieval-augmented proving \cite{yang2023leandojo}, while the Lean 4 proof assistant itself provides the formal foundation for this work \cite{demoura2021lean4}.
+Infrastructure such as LeanDojo has enabled systematic benchmarking and retrieval-augmented proving \cite{yang2023leandojo}, while Lean 4 provides the formal foundation for this work \cite{demoura2021lean4}.
 Evaluation across these systems is framed in terms of theorem-level success metrics such as pass@k on benchmarks like miniF2F \cite{zheng2021minif2f}.

-\paragraph{The Role of Verifier Feedback.} Verifier feedback and errors play an important role in existing pipelines, but primarily as control signals for exploration and policy optimization rather than as supervised correction targets.
-In expert-iteration settings, failed proof attempts are discarded rather than repaired \cite{lin2025goedel,xin2024deepseekprover}; in search-based systems, failing branches are pruned and alternative trajectories explored \cite{harmonic2025aristotle,lample2022hypertree}; and in reinforcement learning approaches, compiler success serves as a sparse binary reward \cite{xin2024deepseekproverv15,ren2025deepseek}.
+\paragraph{Verifier Feedback and Proof Repair.} Verifier feedback and errors play an important role in existing pipelines, but primarily as control signals for exploration and policy optimization rather than as supervised correction targets \cite{lin2025goedel,xin2024deepseekprover,harmonic2025aristotle,lample2022hypertree,xin2024deepseekproverv15,ren2025deepseek}.
 More recent refinement-based systems incorporate compiler diagnostics into prompts to regenerate proofs across multiple iterations, demonstrating that iterative repair can be substantially more efficient than independent sampling \cite{seed2025seedprover,zhou2025solving}.
-However, these approaches treat repair as an emergent capability of prompted models rather than as an explicit supervised learning objective.
+Our work studies proof correction from compiler feedback as a supervised learning problem, providing aligned repair and diagnosis targets grounded in the same compiler messages and local proof state.